Amazon's server-to-server header bidding wrapper solution.

 An initialism for Dynamic Ad Insertion, which is sometimes used interchangeably with SSAI, Dynamic ad insertion (DAI) is a technology that allows advertisers to swap out ad creatives in linear, live or video-on-demand content.
 DAI allows advertisers to serve different ads to each viewer based on insights on performance.

-Traditionally used for television buying; a block of time that divides the day into segments for purchase, scheduling and delivery (e.g., primetime).
+Traditionally used for television buying; a block of time that divides the day into segments for purchase, scheduling and delivery (for example, primetime).

 A piece of code containing the agreed-upon terms (negotiated pricing, for example) between an advertiser and a publisher that allows the advertiser to access the publisher‟s inventory.
 Deal IDs are instrumental in facilitating Private Marketplace deals.